FAQs for Applicants and Approved CE Sponsors

 A: No. However, doctoral-level psychologists must be involved in all aspects of program planning and development.

-A: Although there are no specific requirements, we recommend 6-8 questions for every one credit and a passing criterion of at least 75 percent.
+A: Although there are no specific requirements, we recommend six to eight questions for every one credit and a passing criterion of at least 75 percent.

 Q: Can practice and career management programs be offered for CE credit?

 A: Career management programs (e.g., programs that are primarily for the purpose of career advancement) should be carefully considered to determine whether or not the content of the program can be deemed appropriate CE content for psychologists.
-The committee recognizes that while such programs may be beneficial to psychologists by helping them grow their businesses, advance their academic careers, or otherwise increase their earnings, the content may not actually be related to the professional practice of psychology, education, administration or research (e.g., programs on how to build a more profitable fee-for-service practice, or how to get tenure are usually not considered appropriate for CE).
+The committee recognizes that while such programs may be beneficial to psychologists by helping them grow their businesses, advance their academic careers or otherwise increase their earnings, the content may not actually be related to the professional practice of psychology, education, administration or research (e.g., programs on how to build a more profitable fee-for-service practice or how to get tenure are usually not considered appropriate for CE).
+It is recommended that you review the Criteria and Processes for Determining Proposed Programs' CE-Eligibility flowchart, located within the educational and technical assistance section following Standard D of the Standards and Criteria for Approval of Sponsors of Continuing Education for Psychologists (PDF, 149KB) manual.

 Q: When will my approval expire?